LuckyHyena/DnD/homebrew/5e_reference.md

 ---

 __Everyday problems:__
-- Fifth edition [actions](#fifth-edition-actions-available-on-your-turn) available on your turn
+- What [you can do](#what-you-can-do-during-your-5th-edition-turn) during your 5th edition turn.
 - The six perfect and immutable 5e ability check [difficulty classes](#ability-checks)
 - [Concentration](#concentration)
 - Knocking a creature [out](#knocking-a-creature-out)